wwwouaiebe/TravelNotes/docs/userGuides/en/InstallationGuideEN.md

 for more information.

-Note, however, that only the TravelNotes object is accessible from additional JS code (via window.TaN - window.L.TravelNotes is deprecated but continues to work currently).
+Note, however, that only the TravelNotes object is accessible from additional JS code (via window.TaN - window.L.TravelNotes is deprecated and removed from the code).

 If you want to use other objects, you need to download the sources and import them into your code as EcmaScript modules.